Fermat-ORG/fermat-framework/README-DEV-TEAMS.md

 8. When a full team has a child sub-team leaded by one of the current members:<br>
     a.
 Their current team leader must add a full-time developer within the same month in order to keep his category.<br>
     b.
 Failing to do so, will move him down the next month to _Team Leader_.<br>
     c.
-Succeding to get a full-time member will probably move him to _New Parent Team Leader_ if this was his first child.<br>
+Succeeding to get a full-time member will probably move him to _New Parent Team Leader_ if this was his first child.<br>
 9. Team leaders can remove members from their teams with a reasonable cause (lack of engagement, performance, etc.).

 <br>